Six CIFEC students completed the internship program for the year and are rewarded with a Catamaran sail, and for some, a job offer.

 “We are so proud of these students,” said Beth Hiryok, Red Sail Sports Training Manager.
 “This has been our best year ever in terms of success rate.
-Of the 7 who began the program in September 6 successfully completed it.
+Of the 7 who began the program on September 6 successfully completed it.
 The students have shown a positive attitude, enthusiasm for the job, and eagerness to learn; what we consider to be critical to their success.”

 Red Sail Sports managers and mentors are involved, and credited with, making sure the students have a positive experience so they can grow and succeed.
 Supporting the programs from the start, they attended the initial student career fair in September and assisted with interviews and placement.
 Once the students were placed, Red Sail Sports staffers served as career coaches and mentors throughout the year to help the students adjust to the professional environment of the company and learn real-life lessons meant to boost their confidence with co-workers and customers.

-“We saw positive changes in these students through the year, from the start of the program to the end of the program,” said Hiryok.
+“We saw positive changes in these students through the year, from the start of the program to the end of the program,” said Hiroki.
 “Of the 6 who completed the program, 3 students will be offered permanent positions with the company.”

-The success of the student work experience programs depend on strong partnerships between the students, the parents, the employers, and the schools, so to foster these partnerships Red Sail Sports hosted a Sunset Sail for everyone involved.
-The sail provided a great opportunity for people to mingle and discuss the successes and the challenges of the program.
+The success of the student work experience programs depends on strong partnerships between the students, the parents, the employers, and the schools, so to foster these partnerships Red Sail Sports hosted a Sunset Sail for everyone involved.
+The sail provided a great opportunity for people to mingle and discuss the successes and challenges of the program.

-“Red Sail Sports has acknowledged on a regular basis, interns that have demonstrated the commitment and behaviors that showcase the values of the company, and this was evident by the Sunset Sail organized to congratulate Red Sail Interns on a job well done!” said Heather-Ann Cahill of the Cayman Islands Further Education Centre.
+“Red Sail Sports has acknowledged on a regular basis, interns that have demonstrated the commitment and behaviours that showcase the values of the company, and this was evident by the Sunset Sail organized to congratulate Red Sail Interns on a job well done!” said Heather-Ann Cahill of the Cayman Islands Further Education Centre.
 “Red Sail Sports has been an excellent advocate and supporter of the Internship Programme …consistently so.”

 Three of Red Sail Sports’ staff also participated in the Chamber of Commerce’s Mentoring Cayman program this year.
 The program matches mentors with mentees with common interests and career choices to help participants achieve professional goals.
-Two of the students at Red Sail Sports with interest in marine biology explored scuba diving for the first time and Red Sail sponsored their certification as part of the mentorship program.
+Two of the students at Red Sail Sports with an interest in marine biology explored scuba diving for the first time and Red Sail sponsored their certification as part of the mentorship program.